chalermporn/create-bird-vue/README.md

 ## Difference from Vue CLI

-- Vue CLI is based on webpack, while `create-vue` is based on [Vite](https://vitejs.dev/).
+- Vue CLI is based on webpack, while `create-bird-vue` is based on [Vite](https://vitejs.dev/).
 Vite supports most of the configured conventions found in Vue CLI projects out of the box, and provides a significantly better development experience due to its extremely fast startup and hot-module replacement speed.
 Learn more about why we recommend Vite over webpack [here](https://vitejs.dev/guide/why.html).

-- Unlike Vue CLI, `create-vue` itself is just a scaffolding tool: it creates a pre-configured project base on the features you choose, and delegates the rest to Vite.
+- Unlike Vue CLI, `create-bird-vue` itself is just a scaffolding tool: it creates a pre-configured project base on the features you choose, and delegates the rest to Vite.
 Projects scaffolded this way can directly leverage the [Vite plugin ecosystem](https://vitejs.dev/plugins/) which is Rollup-compatible.

 ## Migrating from Vue CLI